Dr. Joel Baumgartner

 Treatment Protocol at Moores Cancer Center

 Cytoreductive surgery involves removal of the omentum and any overrun organs, such as the spleen.
-However, if there are just a few noticeable tumors, Dr. Baumgartner tries to ablate or gradually remove the nodules.
+However, if there are just a few noticeable tumors, Dr. Baumgartner tries to gradually remove the nodules.

 “Sometimes there is just one or two dots of disease on the spleen and we can ablate those,” he said.
 “I’ve never been a believer in taking out normal tissue.”